marshatlarge/pokemon-battle-arena/README.md

 - **Move Selection**: The simulator currently provides a limited move selection for both the user and the opponent Pokémon.
 Moves are single-turn moves that don't cause status effects, buffs, or debuffs.
 The user can choose from Charizard's predefined set of moves during their turn, while the opponent trainer selects a move at random.
 The app aggregates all learnable valid moves by the opposing pokemon to create the opponent's move pool.

 - **Announcer System, Item System, and Pokeballs**: For UX purposes, you can heal directly in battle by using a potion rather than having to open your bag.
-There's a throw pokeball action option, although this is just for show (you can try, but you can't catch an opposing trainer's pokemon).
+There's a throw pokeball action option, although this is just for show (you can try, but you can't catch an opposing trainer's pokémon).
 The text and announcements during the battle are tailored to fit the features of the app rather than match the original game.

 ## Architecture, Design, and File Descriptions